Laser-based powder bed fusion systems for metals

 energy transmitted through the optical components special measurements needs to be taken.

-Lenses are made of special materials and may have special coatings to reduce energy absorption.
+Lenses are made of materials with high transmission/low absorption rates and may have special coatings to reduce energy absorption.

 To prevent the material from oxidation during the process a shielding gas is used.
 Most commonly Argon